TeV to PeV neutrinos from AGN coronae: Introduction

-In this paper, we attempt to explain the TeV-PeV neutrinos observed by IceCube assuming that their sources are active galactic nuclei (AGN).
-The results are obtained in the model where the accretion disc emits in the UV-optical range inside the electron plasma cloud.
-Using the Monte-Carlo approach to model photopion interactions in jets and then after taking into account the cosmological evolution it is shown that the resulting spectrum can explain the observed neutrino flux.

-\section{introduction}
+\section{Introduction}

 High-energy astrophysical neutrinos are one of the important attributes of modern astrophysics because they can contain information about the structure and processes occurring in astrophysical sources.
-IceCube observes the astrophysical neutrino flux of $\sim 10^{-8}$ GeV cm$^{-2}$ s$^{-1}$ sr$^{-1}$ \cite{Naab:2023xcz} in the energy range from $\sim$ 1 TeV to $\sim$ 10 PeV with high statistical significance.
+IceCube observes the diffuse astrophysical neutrino flux of $\sim 10^{-8}$ GeV cm$^{-2}$ s$^{-1}$ sr$^{-1}$ \cite{Naab:2023xcz} in the energy range from $\sim$ 1 TeV to $\sim$ 10 PeV with high statistical significance.
 This provides impetus for the construction of theoretical models and possible explanation.
-However, to date, despite decades of persistent research, it has not been possible to accurately pinpoint the sources of astrophysical neutrinos \cite{Palladino:2020jol}.
+However, due to the large error in reconstructing the direction of arrival of neutrino events, it is not always possible to determine the astrophysical source unambiguously \cite{Palladino:2020jol}.

 Many extragalactic candidates have been proposed in the literature as neutrino sources: AGN \cite{Kalashev:2014vya, Inoue:2019fil, Murase:2019vdl, Padovani:2024ibi,Abbasi:2024ofy}, starburst galaxies \cite{Loeb:2006tw}, gamma ray bursts \cite{Waxman:1997ti}.
 Regardless of the source, the production of astrophysical neutrinos requires the presence of high-energy protons or nuclei.
 General constraints can be imposed on the maximal energy of accelerated protons \cite{Hillas:1984ijl, Ptitsyna:2008zs, Sotirov:2022uqk} - one of the parameters on which the neutrino spectrum depends.
 Due to the high luminosity of the AGN, stronger constraints may be imposed on the maximum proton energy \cite{Sotirov:2022uqk}.